 During 2014 ARTC undertook some investigations into changing the way information is transmitted using coded track circuits.
 Coded track circuits are a key part of the signalling systems and a major factor in transaction time.
 The work identified potential time savings of 40 seconds per coded track circuit at a cost of around \$20,000.
-Loops generally have two to four circuits, giving potential savings of 80 to 160 seconds in transaction time.
+Loops generally have two to four circuits, giving potential savings of 80 to 160 minutes in transaction time.

 The project was not pursued any further at the time as there were no capacity constraints that warranted further investment.
 However, changes to the coded track circuit logic may offer some small incremental capacity increases quickly at low cost if producers wish to increase volumes in the near term.
-There is also potential for a small reduction in cycle times.